Tigrishka/data_modeling_postgres/README.md

 ![](sparkifydb_erd.jpg?raw=true)

-The *log_files_staing* table stores the log data and is used to load the data into *time*, *users*, and *songplays* tables using the ETL pipeline with the COPY command.
+The *log_files_staging* table stores the log data and is used to load the data into *time*, *users*, and *songplays* tables using the ETL pipeline with the COPY command.

 ![](log_files_staging.jpg?raw=true)